Mars habitat: NASA

-In early 2015 NASA outlined a conceptual plan for a three stage Mars habitat design and construction award program.
+In early 2015, NASA outlined a conceptual plan for a three stage Mars habitat design and construction award program.
 The first stage called for a design.
 The next stage requested plans for construction technology that used discarded spacecraft components.
 The third stage involved building a habitat using 3D printing technology.

-In September 2015, NASA announced the winners of its 3-D Printed Habitat Challenge.
+In September 2015, NASA announced the winners of its 3D Printed Habitat Challenge.
 The winning submission titled Mars Ice House' by Clouds Architecture Office / SEArch proposed a 3D-printed double ice shell surrounding a lander module core.
 Two European teams were awarded runner up prizes.
 The contenders explored many possibilities for materials, with one suggesting separately refining iron and silica from the Martian dust and using the iron to make a lattice-work filled in with silica panels.
 There were 30 finalists selected from an initial pool of 165 entries in the habitat challenge.
 The second-place winner proposed the printing robots build a shield out of in-situ materials around inflatable modules.

 Other NASA projects that have developed extraterrestrial surface habitats are the X-Hab challenge and the Habitation Systems Project.

 The Sfero House by Fabulous, also a contender in the 3D Mars Habitat program, featured levels above and below ground.
 The proposed location was Gale crater (of Curiosity rover fame) with a focus on using both in-situ iron and water, which would hopefully be available there.
-It has a double-walled spherical design filled with water to both keep the higher pressure of Mars habitat in but help protect against radiation.
+It has a double-walled spherical design filled with water to both retain the higher pressure of Mars habitat and protect against radiation.

-In 2016, NASA awarded the first prize of its In-Situ Materials Challenge to University of Southern California engineering professor Behrokh Khoshnevis "for Selective Separation Sintering -- a 3D-printing process that makes use of powder-like materials found on Mars."
+In 2016, NASA awarded the first prize of its In-Situ Materials Challenge to University of Southern California engineering professor Behrokh Khoshnevis "for Selective Separation Sintering – a 3D-printing process that makes use of powder-like materials found on Mars."